-PageAllocate, \PageReAllocate
+PageAllocate, PageReAllocate

-\PageLock
+PageLock

+'''

+include vmm.inc

-VMMcall PageLock, <hMem, nPages, PageOff, flags> or eax, eax ; nonzero if locked, zero if error jz not_locked '''
+VMMcall PageLock, <hMem, nPages, PageOff, flags>

+or eax, eax ; nonzero if locked, zero if error

+jz not_locked

+'''

-The \PageLock service locks one or more pages in the specified memory block.
+The PageLock service locks one or more pages in the specified memory block.

 Specifies a handle identifying the memory block to lock.
-This handle must have been previously created using the \PageAllocate or \PageReAllocate service.
+This handle must have been previously created using the PageAllocate or PageReAllocate service.